 Instructions: Read this article top to bottom, one time over.
 The details are crucial to successfully washing your Tesla.
 Missed steps can lead to damage being incurred.
+Please read every detail in “how to wash a tesla”.
 Cheers to how beautiful your Tesla will look once done!

 How to Wash Your Tesla, the Basics…

 Knowing how to Wash a Tesla is something you never think about until you finally own a Tesla.
 Why are Tesla cars so peculiar when it comes to washing them, and why do they get such a bad wrap?

 It begins with the paint Tesla chose to use (Love you, Tesla ;).
 It’s water-based.
 There are several theories, but many Tesla owners point out that California, the state where Tesla is built, has rigorous environmental protection rules that mandate manufacturers to use water-based paints rather than solvent-based paints (which are thought to be more durable).

 It’s also crucial to mention that many people were not as aware of paint flaws as they are today.

 Back then, there were no such things as paint correction, nanocoating, or self-healing transparent coatings.
 To be clear, the fact that paint is water-based does not devalue it.
 Paints are now more durable than ever thanks to innovative ceramic coating technology.
 I believe we have reached a point where innovative paint technologies are being developed by paint producers as a result of the regulatory changes.